I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Paint roller pole

-Roller poles range in lengths, but the Pros prefer a telescoping roller pole to easily adjust to any room situation when necessary.
+Roller poles range in length, but the Pros prefer a telescoping roller pole that can easily adjust to any room situation.

 Suggested Materials

-Once you have prepped your paintbrush, you want to dip your brush into the paint about halfway up the bristle.
-Do this a couple of times to ensure you have the brush full.
+Once you have prepped your paintbrush, you want to dip it into the paint about halfway up the bristle.
+Do this a couple of times to ensure the brush is full.

-Wiping the bristles on the side is doing precisely that, wiping the paint off the brush.
-By tapping the brush, you are keeping the paint on the brush but just removing the excess.
-This is one of the Pro painting tips that I really saw a difference with.
+Wiping the bristles on the side does precisely that: wiping the paint off the brush.
+By tapping the brush, you keep the paint on the brush but just remove the excess.
+This is one of the pro painting tips that I really saw a difference with.

 The Pros suggest you paint from top to bottom.
 So this would be starting with the ceiling first, then working on any crown molding.
 From there, paint the walls.
 After the walls, move on to casement trim around the doors and windows.
 Finishing off with the baseboards last.